timbax98/Study_Project_2023/README.md

 # Study Project: Sensory augmentation and grasping movements

-This repository contains the study project on Sensory augmentation and grasping movements in SS23 & WS23/24.
-The project builds on the OptiVisT project, which focuses on supporting blind individuals in guiding their hand movements using a tactile bracelet and vibration motor inputs.
-In this study, we aim to enhance this concept by implementing a transformer neural network for hand movement guidance.
-Instead of simple left, right, up, and down commands from the bracelet, we translate naturalistic movement vectors into corresponding directional vibrations on an improved version of the tactile bracelet.
+This repository contains the study project on Sensory augmentation and grasping movements in SS23 & WS23/24 of the University of Osnabrück.
+The project builds on an OptiVisT subproject, which focuses on supporting blind individuals in guiding their hand movements using a tactile bracelet and vibration motor inputs.
+Here, we aim to enhance this concept by implementing a transformer neural network for hand movement guidance.
+Instead of simple left, right, up, and down commands from the bracelet, the transformer predicts naturalistic hand movement trajectories which are then translated into corresponding directional vibrations on an improved version of the tactile bracelet.

 ## Dependencies